Maldives: Sea level rise

-In 2008, Nasheed announced plans to look into purchasing new land in India, Sri Lanka, and Australia because he was concerned about global warming, and the possibility of much of the islands being inundated with water from rising sea levels.
-The purchase of land will be made from a fund generated by tourism.
-The president explained his intentions: "We do not want to leave Maldives, but we also do not want to be climate refugees living in tents for decades".
+In 2008, the then-president Nasheed announced plans to look into purchasing land on higher ground in India, Sri Lanka, and Australia as an insurance policy against sea level rise.
+The president explained his intentions: "We do not want to leave the Maldives, but we also do not want to be climate refugees living in tents for decades".
+However, these plans never materialised and successive leadership opted to instead reinforce of the country's current islands with seawalls and construct new islands on higher ground.

 At the 2009 International Climate Talks, Nasheed stated that:For us swearing off fossil fuels is not only the right thing to do, but it is also in our economic self-interest...
 Pioneering countries will free themselves from the unpredictable price of foreign oil; they will capitalise on the new green economy of the future, and they will enhance their moral standing giving them greater political influence on the world stage.

 Former president Mohamed Nasheed said in 2012 "If carbon emissions continue at the rate they are climbing today, my country will be underwater in seven years."
 He has called for more climate change mitigation action while on the American television shows The Daily Show and the Late Show with David Letterman, and hosted "the world's first underwater cabinet meeting" in 2009 to raise awareness of the threats posed by climate change.
 Concerns over rising sea levels have also been expressed by Nasheed's predecessor, Maumoon Abdul Gayoom.